If football is dubbed the King sport of the Summer Olympics, ice hockey also occupies a similar position during the Winter Olympics.

 Ice hockey first appeared in the 1920s Summer Olympics in Belgium.
 This test was then transferred to the winter sports system starting from the 2004 Winter Olympics and defaulted to the latest Olympic Games in Sochi, Russia in 2014.

 Seven countries are considered the great powers of ice hockey in the Olympic arena.
 They are Canada, the Czech Republic, Finland, Russia, Slovakia, Sweden, and the United States.
-In men’s content, only 6/64 medals do not belong to one of the seven countries mentioned above.
+For ice hockey for men, only 6/64 medals do not belong to one of these seven countries.
 The women’s playground, the Olympic medal competition, and the World Championship are always the battles of this giants group.

-Today ice hockey thrives both in width and depth.
-The most common is still in the geographic areas cold enough to form seasonal ice with perfect hardness like Canada, Czech, Latvia, Finland, Russia, Slovakia, Slovenia, Germany, Austria, Switzerland, … and The area is located in the northern latitude of the United States.
+The most common of ice hockey is still in the geographic areas cold enough to form seasonal ice with perfect hardness like Canada, Czech, Latvia, Finland, Russia, Slovakia, Slovenia, Germany, Austria, Switzerland.

 Some countries like Canada and other European countries officially choose ice hockey as a national winter sport.
 The professional tournaments in North America such as the National Hockey League (NHL), the Women’s Federation in Canada (CWHL) … have become increasingly popular, attracting tens of thousands of people to the yard, hundreds of thousands of followers via television and is as pervasive as football.